Your options for legal or financial advice on divorce or dissolution

 But many couples do seek legal advice from professionals, even if that’s only a one-off meeting with a solicitor or an initial meeting with a mediator.

 Various professional advisers can help you.
-You may find that one approach is better suited to your needs – and budget – than another.
+You might find that one approach is better suited to your needs – and budget – than another.

 Using a mediator